ankanbiswas022/DisplayCalibrationML/README.md

 # DisplayCalibrationML
-This folder contains all the necessary files needed to display primary colors using MonkeyLogic(ML).
+This folder contains all the necessary files needed to display colors: RGB and Gray at 11 intensity levels between 0 to 1 using MonkeyLogic(ML).

 **ML needs following files:**